Miranda Cosgrove: 2000s

-Cosgrove made guest appearances in a number of Nickelodeon series, the first of which was Zoey 101.
+Cosgrove made guest appearances in a number of Nickelodeon series, the first of which was Zoey 101 as Paige Howard.
 Cosgrove later guest starred on an episode of Unfabulous, which starred Emma Roberts.
-Cosgrove was cast as the titular lead character in the sitcom iCarly, which premiered on September 8, 2007.
+Cosgrove was then cast as the titular lead character in the sitcom iCarly, which premiered on September 8, 2007.
 Creator Dan Schneider tailored iCarly around the interest young people have in the internet; viewers could submit their own videos and be included in the sitcom.
 The final Drake & Josh episode was aired on September 16, 2007.
 By the summer of 2008, iCarly was the third highest rated series in the 9–14 demographic.
-The "iCarly Saves TV" special became the most-viewed entertainment show on cable television in June 2008.
+The iCarly Saves TV special became the most-viewed entertainment show on cable television in June 2008.

-Cosgrove's debut as a recording artist began with the iCarly theme song "Leave It All to Me", which featured Drake Bell and was released as a single on December 2, 2007.
+Her debut as a recording artist began with the iCarly theme song "Leave It All to Me", which featured Drake Bell and was released as a single on December 2, 2007.
 In June 2008, Columbia Records released the iCarly soundtrack, which featured four songs performed by Cosgrove and debuted at number one on the Billboard Kid Albums chart.
-"Stay My Baby" and "About You Now" were released as singles from the album; the latter peaked at number 47 on the Billboard Hot 100.
-In December 2008, a cover of the holiday song "Christmas Wrapping" was released to promote the hour-long special Merry Christmas, Drake & Josh.
-On February 3, 2009, Cosgrove released her debut extended play About You Now.
+"Stay My Baby" was released as a promotional single from the album.
+In December 2008, a cover of the Christmas song "Christmas Wrapping" was released to promote the two hour-long film Merry Christmas, Drake & Josh.
+On January 28, 2009, Cosgrove released "About You Now" as the lead single from her upcoming debut extended play of the same name, that was released on February 3, 2009.
+"About You Now" peaked at number 47 on the Billboard Hot 100.
 To promote the 2009 animated film Cloudy with a Chance of Meatballs, Columbia Records released the promotional single "Raining Sunshine" with an accompanying music video in August 2009.
 Cosgrove became one of MTV's Female Pop Rookies of 2009.
+The same year, Cosgrove had a role in the straight-to-DVD film The Wild Stallion (2009).

-2010–2015: Professional expansion
+2010s

 On March 17, 2010, it was reported that Cosgrove signed a deal, reportedly in the "low- to mid-seven-figure range" to do 26 additional episodes of iCarly.
-Cosgrove also voiced Margo in Universal Studios' 3-D computer animated feature Despicable Me, released in July 2010.
-In 2010, Cosgrove worked with songwriters The Matrix, Dr. Luke, Max Martin, Leah Haywood and Daniel James for her debut studio album, later revealed to be titled Sparks Fly.
+Cosgrove also voiced Margo in the Universal Studios animated feature Despicable Me, released in July 2010.
+In 2010, Cosgrove worked with songwriters The Matrix, Dr. Luke, Max Martin, Leah Haywood and Daniel James for her debut studio album, Sparks Fly.
 "Kissin U" was released as the sole single from Sparks Fly and premiered on Ryan Seacrest's radio show on March 12, 2010.
 "Kissin U" became Cosgrove's best-selling single release, peaking at number 54 on the Billboard Hot 100 and being certified gold.
 Sparks Fly was released in April 2010 and peaked at number 8 on the US Billboard 200 chart.
-In January 2011, Cosgrove revealed that her follow-up EP would be titled High Maintenance.
-The first single from the EP, "Dancing Crazy", was written by Max Martin, Shellback and Avril Lavigne, and produced by Martin and Shellback.
+In March 2011, Cosgrove released her follow-up EP High Maintenance.
+It was preceded by the single "Dancing Crazy", which was written by Max Martin, Shellback and Avril Lavigne, and produced by Martin and Shellback.
 The single peaked on the Billboard Hot 100 at number 100.